 INVITATION TO APPLICANTS

+We anticipate resuming the application process in Fall of 2024.
 All anthropology students enrolled in a Ph.D. program in the U.S. are invited to apply to NSF CAMP.
 Students must be enrolled in a U.S. university, but they are not required to be U.S. citizens.
 Preference will be given to students who (1) demonstrate that their dissertation will contribute to anthropology, (2) have a clearly stated research question or problem, (3) have a clear need for the methods instruction provided at CAMP.
 Students may come as novices in anthropological methods or may already have advanced methods skills, but all should be able to explain how participating in NSF CAMP will help them grow as researchers, practitioners, or teachers.
 There are 20 slots available in the NSF CAMP program each year.
-Deadline to apply is March 15th
+Deadline to apply will be February 1st.

 GOALS FOR THE NEW METHODS CAMP